 - Guidance with living wills and advance directives

 I offer time to the family, to meet and join with the elder, so they are not so alone.
-In developing a relationship with the elder, it’s possible to draw close where we can attend to how to help in a holistic way.
-Rather than taking over various tasks, which can accelerate cognitive and social loss, we work together.
+Collaboration with the elderly is crucial; rather than taking over various tasks, which can accelerate cognitive and social loss, we work together.

-Often older people let things accumulate and pile up in their environments.
-There can be increased challenge for them in organizing their days, making doctors appointments, doing laundry, filling the bird feeders.
+Often older people let things accumulate and pile up – physically as well as psychologically, at times leaving them feeling overwhelmed.
+There can be increased challenge for them in organizing their days, making doctors appointments, doing laundry, filling the bird feeders and so on.

-In befriending older people as individuals, and becoming an ally in ways that are unique for each person and family, we can work towards completion and wholeness.
-The activities that form each day can be approached more as ways to be in relationship rather than simply practical tasks and yet the practical tasks are exactly where we meet and join.
+In befriending older people as individuals, and becoming allies in ways that are unique for each person and family, we can work toward their feeling more complete, more whole.
+The activities that form each day can be approached more as ways to be in healthy relationship rather than simply tackling practical tasks, and yet those tasks are exactly where we meet and join.